rust-lang-ru/book/rustbook-ru/src/ch17-04-streams.md

    |
    = note: the full type name has been written to 'file:///projects/async-await/target/debug/deps/async_await-575db3dd3197d257.long-type-14490787947592691573.txt'
-   = note: consider using `--verbose` to print the full type name to the console = help: items from traits can only be used if the trait is in scope
+   = note: consider using `--verbose` to print the full type name to the console = помощь: items from traits can only be used if the trait is in scope
-help: the following traits which provide `next` are implemented but not in scope; perhaps you want to import one of them
+помощь: the following traits which provide `next` are implemented but not in scope; perhaps you want to import one of them
    |
 1  + use crate::trpl::StreamExt;
    |